Childhood Non-Hodgkin Lymphoma

 - Immune globulins are given as a shot or an IV infusion to make your child's immune system stronger.
 Your child may need immune globulins to treat or prevent an infection.
-He may need many weeks of treatment.
+Your child may need many weeks of treatment.
 Each infusion can take from 2 to 5 hours.

 - Pain medicine may be given.
 Do not wait until your child's pain is severe before you ask for more medicine.

 - Blood tests may show abnormal white blood cells or signs of anemia (not enough red blood cells).
 The tests may also be used to measure the amount of inflammation in your child's blood.
-Blood tests can also be used to check his liver and kidney function, or see if the cancer has spread to bone.
+Blood tests can also be used to check liver and kidney function.

-- A biopsy is a procedure to remove a sample of bone marrow or lymph node to be tested.
-Bone marrow is tissue inside the bone.
-Your child's healthcare provider may test a bone marrow sample to see if the cancer has spread to bone.
-He may use a needle to take a sample from a lymph node, or remove a lymph node during surgery.
+- A biopsy is a procedure to remove a tissue sample to be tested.
+Non-Hodgkin lymphoma is diagnosed from a lymph node biopsy.
+Your child's provider may also test a bone marrow sample to see if the cancer has spread to your child's bones.

-- X-ray, CT, MRI, or PET scan pictures may be taken of your child's chest, abdomen, and pelvis.
-The pictures may show where the cancer is located.
-Your child's healthcare provider may use the x-rays to look for tumors, blockages, signs of infection, or other problems.
+- X-ray, ultrasound, CT, MRI, or PET scan pictures may show where the cancer is located.
+Your child's healthcare provider may also use the x-rays to look for blockages, signs of infection, or other health problems.
 Your child may be given contrast liquid to help the cancer show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+An MRI machine uses a powerful magnet.
 Do not let your child enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Metal can cause serious injury from the magnet.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 - Chemotherapy is medicine used to treat cancer by killing tumor cells.
 Chemotherapy may also be used to shrink lymph nodes that contain cancer.